Raamakrishnan/UWP-Styles-Library/ProgressRingStyles/README.md

 |:---:|:---:|
 | ProgressRingStyle1 | ProgressRingStyle2 |

-*Note: The actual animation is maybe faster than what it seems in the above gif.
+*Note: The actual animation maybe faster than what it seems in the above gif.
 Please use it an actual xaml app to judge the speed and adjust accordingly*

 ## Usage
 Use `ProgressRingStyle1` as the style for your `ProgressRing` control to use this.